andrewjoelpeters/fpl/README.md

 Using machine learning to predict Fantasy Premier League scores and pick the *playable* team with highest predicted score

 General Idea
-- Gather historic data, join with current season data pulled via the fantasy.premierleague.com API
+- Gather historic data, join with current season data pulled via the fantasy.premierleague.com API (notebook 1)
-- engineer features using rolling windows on past player and team performance.
-Add in the opponents past performance as well.
+- Engineer features using rolling windows on past player and team performance.
+Add in the opponents past performance as well. (notebook 2)
+- Develop and test a baseline, non-ML technique for predicting a player's scores using averages of past performance. (notebook 3)
 - predict points players will earn each gameweek
 - use an optimizer to optimize predicted points earned, given budget constraints, constraints on positions, etc.
 - use a transfer optimizer to determine best ways to use weekly transfer window